fairtracks/fairtracks_standard/README.md

 ### Dependencies for running the scripts

-- Linux-like shell with "sh" or one of its subtypes, e.g. "bash".
-Mac OS X will do, but you probably need to install either XCode (from the App Store) or the [XCode Command line tools](https://developer.apple.com/download/more/?=command%20line%20tools).
+- Linux-like shell with "bash".
+Mac OS X will do, but you probably need to install either XCode (from the App Store) or the
+  [XCode Command line tools](https://developer.apple.com/download/more/?=command%20line%20tools).
 - Python >= 3.6
 - Node.js (>= v8) [and npm (>= 3.10.8), which is typically included with Node.js]